pvnlubenia/CRANBERRY/README.txt

 ========================================================

 Matlab was used to develop the function used here.
-The function network_numbers returns the values of the following network numbers of a chemical reaction network:
+The function networkNumbers returns the values of the following network numbers of a chemical reaction network:

      - Species (m)
      - Complexes (n)